Tudat/tudat/FAQ/index.rst

            A: Such errors are usually caused by not including the file in which the element is defined or by not looking for it in the proper namespace.
 Check the :literal:`include` commands at the beginning of the file to make sure all the required files are there.

         - *Q: How to find what is causing an error when the error output is not explicit enough?*
            A: In that case, having a close look at *where* the error (or warning) is generated in the Tudat code can be very insightful.
 To find it, copy/paste the error message in the *Search Results* tab in the Qt interface to identify where this message is generated among all the Tudat files.
-Be sure to setup the search settings in such a way that it will parse all the files from which the error is likely to originate.
+Be sure to setup the search settings in such a way that it will parse all the files from which the error is likely to originate (see :ref:`troubleshootingSearchingTudat` for more details).

 Using and Developing Tudat
 ~~~~~~~~~~~~~~~~~~~~~~~~~~